-For the following 12 months, Kaiser Health News and NPR will track how its citizens fare after the closure in the hopes of answering pressing country wide questions: Do citizens in small communities like Fort Scott need a conventional sanatorium for his or her fitness wishes?
+For the following 12 months, Kaiser Health News and NPR will track how its citizens fare after the closure in the hopes of answering pressing country-wide questions: Do citizens in small communities like Fort Scott need a conventional sanatorium for their fitness wishes?
 If now not a health facility, what then?

 Traveling the gap for cancer care

-Reta Baker, the sanatorium’s CEO grew up on a farm south of Fort Scott.
-She understood that the clinic’s closure turned into unavoidable.
+Reta Baker, the sanatorium’s CEO, grew up on a farm south of Fort Scott.
+She understood that the clinic’s closure turned unavoidable.
 She scrambled to make certain primary health care wishes would be met later on.

-Rural cancer sufferers generally spend 66% extra time touring every way to treatment than individuals who live in extra urban areas, in step with a current country wide survey by using ASCO, the American Society of Clinical Oncology.
+People living with Rural cancer generally spend 66% extra time touring every way to treatment than individuals who live in extra urban areas, in step with a current country-wide survey using ASCO, the American Society of Clinical Oncology.
 Dr. Monica Bertagnolli, a farm animals rancher’s daughter who is now chair of ASCO’s board, called this a “exceptional burden.”
 Cancer care, she defined, is “no longer simply one visit and you’re performed.”